 - In person or over video conference (email or call (319) 335-6200 to make an appointment).

 - Using this online form

-OSMRC will make every effort to provide prompt and effective responses to reports of misconduct, but if you have immediate concerns please contact a 24-hour confidential resource or call 911.
+OSMRC makes every effort to provide prompt and effective responses to sexual harassment and sexual misconduct, but if you have immediate concerns please contact a 24-hour confidential resource or call 911.